Closing Date: 26th May, 2026

 The Denver City Attorney's Office is dedicated to providing an equitable, inclusive, and diverse work environment.
 Through Equity, Diversity, and Inclusion efforts, we strive to respect and honor differences, create a culture of compassion, collaboration, and common purpose for sharing our talents, skills, and creativity with each other.
 We are committed to removing barriers and providing opportunities.
 The successful candidate for this position must demonstrate these core operating principles.

-The Denver City Attorney's Office seeks an Assistant City Attorney-Senior for the Employment & Labor Law Section.
-An Assistant City Attorney-Senior provides legal counsel to City officers and employees, and representation in the defense of legal cases before administrative agencies and trial and appellate courts.
-This position may also perform lead work over junior attorneys.
-We are seeking a seasoned attorney with significant litigation experience as well as experience in the field of labor relations advising on employment and traditional labor law matters.
+The Denver City Attorney's Office is seeking a Senior Assistant City Attorney (Labor Relations) to join the Employment & Labor Law Section.
+This role provides legal counsel to city officers and employees and representation in the defense of legal cases before administrative agencies and trial and appellate courts.
+The Senior Assistant City Attorney may also provide guidance and mentorship to junior attorneys.
+We are looking for an experienced attorney with a strong background in labor relations, as well as substantial expertise in employment and traditional labor law matters.

-- Representing the City and County of Denver as the employer in federal and state courts, administrative hearings, EEOC/CCRD charges, and other forums;
+- Representing the City and County of Denver as the employer but will also include providing advice and counsel work regarding federal, Colorado and local workplace laws and other assignments, as needed.

 - Advising management on federal and state wage and hour issues, leave management, disability accommodations and other workplace issues.